China's Communist Party after 100 years now at the 'forefront' of global politics | DW | 30.06.2021

 The CCP has steered China through a century of wars, famine and social upheaval.
 In the last 20 years, millions of impoverished, starving Chinese who lived in the countryside have been lifted from extreme poverty.
 This social mobilization has helped create the second-largest economy in the world.

-However, the party's concentration of power and more aggressive foreign policy under President Xi Jinping has turned China more towards authoritarianism.
+However, the party's concentration of power and expansive foreign policy under President Xi Jinping has raised concerns that China is turning more towards authoritarianism.

 Criticism of the party and its policies is quickly snuffed out.
 Chinese military expansion in the South China Sea has drawn international condemnation, as has a crackdown on civil liberties in Hong Kong and the treatment of the Uyghur Muslim minority in the western Xinjiang region.